Weekly review of Azerbaijan's oil market

 By Trend

-The average price for Azeri Light CIF oil, produced at the Azeri-Chirag-Gunashli (ACG) field, equaled $108.04 per barrel, having declined by $6 (5.26 percent) compared to the previous price.
+The average price for Azeri Light CIF oil, produced at the Azeri-Chirag-Gunashli (ACG) field, equaled $108.61 per barrel, having increased by 57 cents (0.52 percent) compared to the previous price.

-The average price of Azeri LT FOB Ceyhan amounted to $106.11 per barrel this week, down by $6.77 (5.99 percent) compared to the previous indicator.
+The average price of Azeri LT FOB Ceyhan totaled $106.56 per barrel this week, down by 45 cents (0.42 percent) compared to the previous indicator.

-The average price of URALS oil sold by Azerbaijan in the Russian Port of Novorossiysk totaled $65.8 per barrel this week, which was $11.1 (14.43 percent) less than in the previous week.
+The average price of URALS oil sold by Azerbaijan in the Russian Port of Novorossiysk reached $65.8 per barrel this week, which was 38 cents (0.57 percent) more than in the previous week.

 Azerbaijan sells its URALS oil from the Russian Black Sea port of Novorossiysk, delivering it through the Baku-Novorossiysk oil pipeline.